dinhanhthi/dinhanhthi.com/_posts/web-dev/2019-09-03-jekyll-tips.md

 {% endraw %}~~~

 Note that, you can change some personal settings in the files `search.js` and `search.html` if you like.

+**Remark**: if your site has so many posts, you can remove the last line (`"content"....`) to ignore the content from the search.
+You can even add "keywords" (resplace for "content") and put that "keywords" in the frontmatter.
+That's what I did on this site.